 Setup CVS so that when you commit to the DEV1 branch, only the development (foundation_dev) catalog will be updated.
 And when you commit with no tags (HEAD branch), the live (foundation) catalog will be updated.
 Here is an example loginfo.
-Note the -r DEV1 used in the cvs update command on the development catalog.
-This isn't strictly necessary, but it ensures that the right branch is used every time.
+The -r <tag> may be used just in case your environment is such that the tags may be changed by other sources.